 When we balance minerals, often things like hormonal imbalances, fatigue, anxiety, brain fog etc. get fixed.
 Balancing minerals is of benefit to anyone.

 It’s been a game changer for me after having my twins.
 Growing a baby requires around 10% of our minerals, then when you add on the sleepless nights, breastfeeding, and stresses of becoming a new mumma, you can see how we can become incredibly depleted.
 Mineral balancing has been particularly useful to me for:

 - increasing my energy levels and vitality (replenishing my depleted stores)

-- helping with my mood (way less crazy, angry, or frustrated moments – I even like myself again!),
+- helping with my mood (way less crazy, angry, irritated, and frustrated moments – I even like myself again!),

 - digestion (way less gut issues and bloating).